blackwings-01/DrivingPerception/README.md

 on OpenCV 2.4 for other Mac operating system but it is not tested.

 The dataset is also uploaded in the repository.
-However, given the repository size, cloning is mostly likely to fail due to connection time out on corn machines.
+However, given the repository size, cloning is mostly likely to fail due to connection time out.
 So please download the zip file instead from [https://github.com/blackwings-01/DrivingPerception/archive/master.zip].

 Demo Videos: